AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-data-access.md

 For more information about these quality metrics and how to interpret them, please refer to {doc}`this tutorial<vcnp-quality-metrics>`.

-If you want to see _all_ of the available units, it's straightfoward to disable the quality metrics filters when retrieving this table:
+If you want to see _all_ of the available units, it's straightforward to disable the quality metrics filters when retrieving this table:

 ```{code-cell} ipython3